The Greatest NBA Players Of All Time -- Ranked, 50-1

 An immovable object down low, Shaquille O’Neal is one of the most mobile big men in NBA history.
 At 7-foot-1 and more than 300 pounds, O’Neal dominated the paint with his unusual combination of strength, skill and speed.

-O’Neal nabbed the Rookie of the Year award in 1992 and he never looked back since then.
+O’Neal nabbed the Rookie of the Year award in 1992, and he never looked back.
 After only four years in the league, O’Neal carried the Orlando Magic franchise, an expansion team in 1989, to the 1995 NBA Finals.
-In 1996, O’Neal left the Magic to join the Lakers where he would eventually team with coach Phil Jackson and fellow superstar Bryant to form one of the greatest trios in league history.
+In 1996, O’Neal left the Magic to join the Lakers, where he would eventually team with coach Phil Jackson and fellow superstar Bryant to form one of the greatest trios in league history.
 They soon won three titles in a row from 2000 to 2002.
-O’Neal changed teams again in 2004, this time with the Heat who had up-and-coming superstar Wade in its roster.
-The two teamed up to give the franchise its first ever championship in 2006 as he won his fourth championship in seven years.
+O’Neal changed teams again in 2004, this time with the Heat, who had up-and-coming superstar Dwyane Wade on its roster.
+The two teamed up to give the franchise its first-ever championship in 2006 as he won his fourth championship in seven years.

-O’Neal is one of only three players to win the regular season MVP, All-Star Game MVP and Finals MVP awards in the same season (1999-2000).
+O’Neal is one of only three players to win the regular season MVP, All-Star Game MVP, and Finals MVP awards in the same season (1999-2000).
 The Diesel led the league in scoring twice (1994-95, 1999-2000) and is currently eighth in all-time scoring.

 Career Averages: 19.5 points, 7.2 rebounds, 11.2 assists